Course Description

 Class Time and Lecture Format

-Class is on Mondays and Wednesdays 1:30-2:50pm in Y2E2 111.
+Class time and location TBD.
 All lectures are recorded and the videos will be available on canvas in a timely manner.

 Problem Sessions